Pratiksha759/Ongoing-Cypress/README.md

 To make an API request, Cypress automation provides an inbuilt command called cy.request().

 **API Methods**
-1GET, POST, PUT, and DELETE are the four most common HTTP methods used in REST APIs.
+-GET, POST, PUT, and DELETE are the four most common HTTP methods used in REST APIs.
 They correspond to the CRUD (create, read, update, delete) operations on resources.

-In our project cypress/e2e/ApiTesing contain test files for API tesing using Reqres Reqres is a hosted REST API that is designed to simulate real-world application scenarios.
+-In our project cypress/e2e/ApiTesing contain test files for API tesing using Reqres -Reqres is a hosted REST API that is designed to simulate real-world application scenarios.
-It provides a platform where developers can test various functionalities, such as user authentication systems, by responding to requests like login and register with predefined responses.
-Reqres offers features like providing fake data, supporting common HTTP methods like GET, POST, PUT, and DELETE
+-It provides a platform where developers can test various functionalities, such as user authentication systems, by responding to requests like login and register with predefined responses. --Reqres offers features like providing fake data, supporting common HTTP methods like GET, POST, PUT, and DELETE

 ## **Folder Structure:**
 *The e2e :Integration folder includes all the test files.
 The test files may be written as.js,.jsx,.coffee, and.cjsx.